-The class, which will cover the anatomy of the top line, runs four hours in length and is available to only to those already registered for the Summit.
-Class size is limited to 24.
-Cost is $125.
-Students must be registered for the Summit.
-Sign up here.
+The class, which will cover the anatomy of the top line, runs four hours in length and is available only to those already registered for the Summit.
+Class size is limited to 25.
+Cost is $150.
+Students must be registered already for the Summit.
+CLASS FULL.

 Jon Zahourek, founder of Anatomy in Clay, will bring his expertise and equine skeletons for this very special elective.
 Jec Ballou will be on hand to help students connect what they are building in the class to what they experience with their horses.